zmanion/SBOM/VEX_VDR.md

 Taking the NIST SP 800-161r1 definition of VDR, it seems reasonable that a VDR could consist of a set of VEX documents and statements.

-VDR is sometimes described as providing postive acknowledgement that software is affected by a vulnerability, contrasted with VEX asserting that software is *not* affected by a vulnerability.
+VDR is sometimes described as providing positive acknowledgement that software is affected by a vulnerability, contrasted with VEX asserting that software is *not* affected by a vulnerability.
 VEX can convey that software is or is not affected by a vulnerability.
 From *Minimum Requirements*:

 > \[status\] MUST be one of the following values, some of which have further requirements:
+>
 > * Not affected (“not\_affected”)
 > * Affected (“affected”)
 > * Fixed (“fixed”)